Marcel12345456/Chess-Endgame-Algorithm/README.md

 A university project that compares a hand-written minimax engine against the [Lichess Syzygy tablebase](https://tablebase.lichess.org/) on randomly generated **KRK endgames** (White king + rook vs. black king).
-It forms the foundation of a scientific paper, where I compare the distance to mate of both methods with each other.
+It forms the foundation of a scientific paper, in which I compare the distance to mate of both methods with each other.

 For each random position the project records two numbers: